osquery/foundation/docs/office-hours/20190917_meeting_notes.md

 ## Reproducible builds

-When we link statically, we lose the ability to use address space layout randomization.
+If we link statically, we lose the ability to use address space layout randomization (due to lack of static PIE).
 Deciding what we want here will be a future blueprint.

 ## Planning 4.1.0